FFFFFFFANG1/ECE408/README.md

-# ECE 408 / CS 483 / CSE 408 (fa24) repo for NetID: junzhou5
+# ECE 408 / CS 483 / CSE 408 (fa24)

-GitHub username at initialization time: FFFFFFFANG1
+The final project is under folder 'Project', and my implementation lies in 'Project/project/src/layer/custom'.

-For next steps, please refer to the instructions provided by your course.
+Labs include basic parallel programming tasks like tilings.
+You may find description of each lab under its folder.